aoi2blue/aoi2blue.github.io/faq_en.md

 ---

 # FAQ

+## (From May,24)Cannot connect account / get result
+- Needs modify for updating NSO app.
+- Third party developers are analyzing, please wait.

 ## About version 2.3.0
 - Save more information of rotation info.
 There is a case of clear info of max grade, point, played when get result.